See all articles

 In this new scenario, you’d pay £13,707.16 per year in NI and tax.

 That’s a saving of £181.44, equivalent to a whopping 42% of your total Kiroku subscription for the year!
-If you’re based in Scotland, you’d save equivalent to 44%.
+If you’re based in Scotland, you’d save the equivalent of 44%.

 It’s worth being aware that there are some exceptions when you can’t claim Kiroku as an expense, for example, if you use your £1,000 tax-free ‘trading allowance’.